rewe-digital/dialog/README.md

 ## Top features

 - Dialogflow V2 API reference implementation written in Kotlin
-- Interceper API for adding e.g. tracking
+- Intercepter API for adding e.g. tracking
 - Spring reference implementation
 - SSML builder for creating rich responses
 - Plugin for Konversation to distinct the dialogs from code